-HUD regulations require HACA to deduct from annual income any of five mandatory deductions for which a family qualifies.
+HUD regulations require the PHA to deduct from annual income any of five mandatory deductions for which a family qualifies.
 The resulting amount is the family's adjusted income.
 Mandatory deductions are found in 24 CFR 5.611.

 5.611(a) Mandatory deductions.
-In determining adjusted income, the responsible entity [HACA] must deduct the following amounts from annual income:
+In determining adjusted income, the responsible entity [PHA] must deduct the following amounts from annual income: